游金山寺 My Unforgettable Visit to Jinshan Temple

 1. Jinshan Temple: an old temple complex on Mt.
 Jin (‘shan’ meaning a hill here) in

-Zhenjiang City, Jiangsu Province today.
-The complex land used to be an island in the middle of the Yangtze River during Su Shi’s time, but is now just a part of south bank.
+Zhenjiang City, Jiangsu Province, today.
+The complex land was once an island in the middle of the Yangtze River during Su Shi’s time, but is now just a part of the south bank.

 3. Zhongling Stream: a stream running down Mt Jin to the Yangtze River;